 People with Chédiak-Higashi syndrome also have many infections.
 The infections usually involve the respiratory tract, skin, and membranes lining the mouth.

-In about 80% of people, Chédiak-Higashi syndrome progresses, causing fever, jaundice, an enlarged liver and spleen, swollen lymph glands, and a tendency to bleed and bruise easily.
+In about 80% of people, Chédiak-Higashi syndrome progresses, causing fever, jaundice (a yellow color of the skin and eyes), an enlarged liver and spleen, swollen lymph glands, and a tendency to bleed and bruise easily.
 The disorder can also affect the nervous system, causing weakness, clumsiness, difficulty walking, and seizures.
 Once these symptoms develop, the syndrome is usually fatal within 30 months.

 The diagnosis can be confirmed with genetic testing using a sample of blood.

 Because this disorder is very rare, family members are screened only if they have symptoms suggesting Chédiak-Higashi syndrome.

 Treatment of Chédiak-Higashi syndrome involves antibiotics to help prevent infections and interferon gamma (a drug that modifies the immune system) to help the immune system function better.

 Corticosteroids and removal of the spleen (splenectomy) sometimes temporarily relieve symptoms.